There are four clinics that comprise the Center for Juvenile Law and Policy. They are:

 - The Juvenile Justice Clinic, which represents children in delinquency court proceedings;

-- The Youth Justice Education Clinic, which (often in tandem with the Juvenile Justice Clinic) represents children in due process hearings, disciplinary hearings, and IEP assessments in order to advocate for their legal entitlements; and
+- The Youth Justice Education Clinic, which (often in tandem with the Juvenile Justice Clinic) represents children in due process hearings, disciplinary hearings, and IEP assessments in order to advocate for their legal entitlements;

 Each clinic requires enrollment in a year-long course relevant to its respective focus (procedure and litigation skills for the JJC; California education law and lawyering skills for YJEC; investigation and appellate processes for the JIFS Clinic).
 The coursework prepares clinical students for all aspects of representation of their clients, from initial interviews through hearings, disposition and post-disposition case management.